AJONPLLC/ajonp-content/lessons/7-firebase-multisite-hosting.md

 +++
 lesson = "7"
-title = "Firebase Multisite (Multiple Sites) hosting, using Hugo and Angular" description = "Creation of multiple sites within Hugo (main and amp), as well as multiple sites written in Angular (admin and app)." date = 2018-12-17T23:04:50-05:00 weight = 20
+title = "Firebase Multisite Hosting" description = "Creation of multiple sites within Hugo (main and amp), as well as multiple sites written in Angular (admin and app)." date = 2018-12-17T23:04:50-05:00 weight = 20